2012 Icelandic presidential election

 Presidential elections were held in Iceland on 30 June 2012.
 The result was a victory for the incumbent Ólafur Ragnar Grímsson, who defeated his nearest rival Thóra Arnórsdóttir by nearly 20% of the vote, and went on to serve a record fifth term as president of Iceland.

+Electoral system

+The President of Iceland is elected in one round by first-past-the-post voting.

 Candidates and campaign

 There were six candidates, but the election became a contest between the incumbent president, and the journalist Thóra Arnórsdóttir, who wanted to return the presidency to a more ceremonial role.